aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 When a transaction is submitted to the Aptos blockchain, the transaction must contain the following mandatory gas fields:

 - `max_gas_amount`: The maximum number of gas units that the transaction sender is willing to spend to execute the transaction.
 This determines the maximum computational resources that can be consumed by the transaction.
 - `gas_price`: The gas price the transaction sender is willing to pay.
-It is expressed in Octa units, where:
-    - 1 Octa = 10<sup>-8</sup> APT and
+It is expressed in Octa units, where 1 Octa equals 10<sup>-8</sup> Aptos utility token.
-    - APT is the Aptos coin.

   During the transaction execution, the total gas amount, expressed as:
   ```